RedisLabs/redislabs-docs/content/rc/databases/high-availability.md

 - _Single-zone replication_ means that your database will have a primary and a replica located in the same cloud region.
 If anything happens to the primary, the replica takes over and becomes the new primary.
 - _Multi-zone replication_ means that the primary and its replicas are stored in different regions.
 This means that your database can remain online even if an entire region becomes unavailable.

-Each subscription plan has different replication options available:
+Your replication options depend on which subscription plan you're using:

 - _Free_ plans do not support replication.
 - _Fixed_ plans allow you to choose between no replication or single-zone replication.